MDAnalysis/UserGuide/doc/source/contributing.rst

 A brief overview of the workflow for contributing to MDAnalysis is laid out below, but it is recommended to read the whole guide for the particular section you ar interested in.

-The development workflow for code or inline-code documentation looks like this:
+The development workflow for code or inline code documentation looks like this:

     #. :ref:`Fork the MDAnalysis repository <forking-code-repo>` from the mdanalysis account into your own account
     #. :ref:`Set up an isolated virtual environment <create-virtual-environment>` for code development